VegaDeftwing/OpGuidesHugoSrc/content/Music/mixmaster.md

 <--->

-Here's the list of all the specs you might want to understad if you're looking to buy headphones or studio monitors.
+Here's the list of all the specs you might want to understand if you're looking to buy headphones or studio monitors.
 It's a tad bit overwhelming, but I want to start with this so that you can get an idea of why this is complicated:

 * Open Vs Closed back Headphones
   * Leakage